yili-19/SSGPA/README.md

   •	**Unrealistic Visualization Quality**: The visualizations of change localization in the paper show highly accurate and regular contours that differ from typical results in this task.
 This suggests the possible use of post-processing or additional heuristics, which were not disclosed.

-  •	**Missing Implementation Details**: Several key settings—such as input resolution, loss weight configuration, and training schedule—are missing or only briefly mentioned.
+  •	**Missing Implementation Details**: Several key settings are missing or only briefly mentioned such as input resolution, batch size, loss weight configuration, and training schedule.

 In light of these issues, I attempted to reproduce the results based on the paper’s descriptions and my own understanding, using commonly adopted practices in the field.
 I welcome any corrections or feedback from the authors.
 The following sections provide a detailed analysis of these issues and present the results from my reproduction attempt.